webzakimbo/bcome-read-the-docs-guides/docs/source/built-in-commands/rsync.rst

 .. note::

-   This command name will be altered in a future release to better express its function.
+   This command name will be altered in a future release to better express its singular function.

 The following AsciiCast demonstrates the usage of this command: